 Until recently and for almost 6 years I was employed as an Information Technology (IT) contractor at the Special Account Management Office of the International Hellenic University, a Greek state University where programmes are taught exclusively in English.

-Since May 2012, I have been working for DHARE, a national project aiming at solving the name ambiguity problem in Greek scholarly communications by creating a registry of persistent unique identifiers for individuals as well as for institutions.
+Since May 2012, I have also been working part-time for DHARE, a national project aiming at solving the name ambiguity problem in Greek scholarly communications by creating a registry of persistent unique identifiers for individuals as well as for institutions.

 Quite some time ago I collaborated with the awarded Veria Central Public Library (Bill & Melinda Gates Foundation 2010 award) in the context of the “EuropeanaLocal” project.
 My contribution was to transform the metadata of certain digital libraries into the Europeana Semantic Elements (ESE) format so that their content can be added to the Hellenic Aggregator for Europeana.